notarocketscientist/img2mergedpdf/readme.md

 ## What is it?

-A shell script to convert a bunch of scaned A4 images to a (merged) PDF.
+A shell script to convert a bunch of scaned A4 images to a single (merged) PDF.

 ## Why is that useful?